bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

   out why.

-# Known Issues
+# Equation number

-- THERE is current no way to assign customized equation numbers to equations when there is chapter.
-The current solution to assign customized number works when there isn't any chapter.
+CONTEX `\placeformula` command has not provided an alternative way to assign customized equation number to an equaiton.
+The current solution is to use \starttabulate to create an alignment environment for multi-lined formular and use \hfill to create rubber space between formula and equation number.

+# \drawlabel for matrix

-- IT is impossible to do `\drawlabel` inside a DIA bundle when the text is a math string and it is a matrix---it just does not compile with CONTEXT
+IT is impossible to do `\drawlabel` inside a DIA bundle when the text is a math string and it is a matrix---it just does not compile with CONTEXT

+# Ruby annotation compile errors

-- The \ruby seems to always generate a compile error.
+The `\ruby` seems to always generate a compile error for recent versions of CONTEX.
+It worked before.

+# The "mvs" symbol

-- The "mvs" symbol must always be loaded at all times as the COVE block uses one of the symbols.
+The "mvs" symbol must always be loaded at all times as the COVE block uses one of the symbols which is always available regardless of the choice of the body font choice.

 # The nicreamer.js translation

+# Double-hyphen ligagure

+To break the double-hyphen ligature one must write it as `-\/-`.

+# Control the size of the integral, sum and product symbols

+To control the size of the symbol, one writes before the command generating the symbol the `\displaystyle` or `\textstyle`.
+This works for both LATEX and CONTEX.

+- `\textstyle` for small symbols;
+- `\displaystyle` for large symbols; .
+- the declarations `\textstyle` and `\displaystyle` may also affect the behavior of subsequent commands in the current math-mode environment, as observed by @HaraldHancheOlsen.

+# Control the placement of the limits of integration, summation and multiplication

+To control the placement of the limits, one writes after the command generating the symbol either `\nolimits` or `\limits`.
+These are commands on the LATEX sides and not sure if it works on the CONTEX side.

+- \nolimits for side-set limits;
+- \limits for limits set above and below.